-- (a) The headship and the deputy headship posts should be at the graduate level; - (b) 45% (in 2008/09 school year) and 50% (from 2009/10 school year onwards) of the senior teacher posts should be graduate teacher posts; and (updated on 1 September 2008) - (c) The remaining graduate posts should be allocated to the basic rank teacher level. - 3.
-Alternative Grade Structure
+- (a) The headship and the deputy headship posts should be at the graduate level: - (b) 50% of the senior teacher posts should be graduate teacher posts; and (updated on 1 September 2009) - (c) The remaining graduate posts should be allocated to the basic rank teacher level.

+3. Alternative Grade Structure